Jorriss/Demo.EFDataProfessionals/README.md

 ## Databases
 * AdventureWorks2012 - You can grab it at https://msftdbprodsamples.codeplex.com/releases/view/55330.
 Once you've installed it you probably should run the `AdventureWorks Index.sql` script
 * StackOverflow - You have to download the data dump at https://archive.org/details/stackexchange.
-You can write a tool to import the data yourself or you could use the SODDI tool (StackOverflow Data Dump Importer) Jeremiah Peschka has been maintaing a version of SODDI at https://github.com/peschkaj/soddi.
+You can write a tool to import the data yourself or you could use the SODDI tool (StackOverflow Data Dump Importer) Jeremiah Peschka has been maintaining a version of SODDI at https://github.com/peschkaj/soddi.
 Once installed you can run the `StackOverflow FullText.sql` script which will install a Full-Text index on the StackOverflow database.